6-Definition of the effective area for tension members.

 The final value of the effective area for the Solved problem 4-1.

-This quick reference to posts that include practice problems for U value.
+This is a quick reference to posts that include practice problems for the U value.

 A) Design strength for a given W section bolted at flanges; this is the topic of the next post; it is a direct application for cases 2 and 7 for shear lag factor.
 The next post-post 7- is A Solved problem for Design strength.